Piotr Rubik: Biography

-Rubik learned to play the cello from the age of 7, went on to a musical secondary school, and then studied at the Fryderyk Chopin Academy of Music in Warsaw.
+Rubik was born 3 September 1968 in Warsaw.
+He learned to play the cello from the age of 7, went on to a musical secondary school, and then studied at the Fryderyk Chopin Academy of Music in Warsaw.
 Later he became a member of the world-class orchestra Jeunesses Musicales.
 He studied film score composition in Siena, Italy, under Ennio Morricone.

 Piotr Rubik worked with various Polish artists and musicians, such as Edyta Górniak with "Dotyk".
 He also did work on film tracks and television.
 His most popular songs have been Niech mówią że to nie jest miłość (Let them say it's not love), Psalm dla Ciebie (Psalm for You), Most Dwojga Serc (Bridge of Two Hearts), Nie Wstydź się mówić że kochasz (Don't be afraid to say that you love), and Miłość cierpliwa jest, lecz i nie cierpliwa (Love is patient, yet impatient).

 Rubik has also performed in North America numerous times since September 2007.
 In October–November 2010, the composer and conductor went on a tour of 17 concerts in the US and Canada, starting in Trenton, New Jersey, and finishing the tour in Chicago, Illinois.